gartanium/roygbiv/README.md

 ## GETTING STARTED

-To run the web page locally in windows, in the command prompt, navigate to roygbiv/roygbiv/web and run: python -m http.server then navigate to localhost:8000 on your browser.
+To run the web page locally in windows, in the command prompt, navigate to roygbiv/roygbiv/web and run: python -m http.server, then navigate to localhost:8000 on your browser.

 In order to display a brain, a user must have a csv file containing a column of genes, followed by several columns of brain region data.
 An example of a valid csv file is found in roygbiv/web/data.
 The name of the file is ExampleData.csv.
 Notice that the csv file contains a header, followed by rows that are headed by a gene.

 After a csv file is selected that contains gene expression data, the user must select one of those genes to be visualized on the brain surface template.
-There are several options that a user can include as well.
+To customize the visualization, there are several options that a user can include as well.